cyanidemilkshakee/kinder/README.md

 ### 4. Database Setup

 You need to provision your Supabase database schema.
-Run the following SQL scripts in your Supabase SQL Editor in this exact order:
+Run the following SQL script in your Supabase SQL Editor:

 1. Copy and execute the contents of `schema.sql`.
-2. Copy and execute the contents of `schema_v3.sql`.

-*Note: These scripts will set up your tables (`profiles`, `matches`, `messages`, `confessions`, `reports`), trigger functions, storage buckets, and Row Level Security (RLS) policies.*
+*Note: This script will set up your tables (`profiles`, `matches`, `messages`, `confessions`, `reports`), trigger functions, storage buckets, and Row Level Security (RLS) policies.
+It is idempotent and can be safely re-run to apply updates.*

 ### 5. Run the Development Server